Jacob and Esau:

 Jacob and Esau were twins born to Isaac and Rebekah.
 When Rebekah was pregnant with the twins they “jostled each other so much” that Rebekah consulted with the Lord “what good will it do me.”
 The Lord answered her:

 “Two nations are in your womb, and two peoples, born of you, shall be divided; the one shall be stronger than the other, the elder shall serve the younger.
-When her days to be delivered were fulfilled, behold, there were twins in her womb.
-The first came forth red, all his body like a hairy mantle; so they called his name Esau.
+When her days to be delivered were fulfilled, behold, there were twins in her womb. go site The first came forth red, all his body like a hairy mantle; so they called his name Esau.
 Afterward his brother came forth, and his hand had taken hold of Esau’s heel; so his name was called Jacob.
 (Gen. 25:22-26)

 When Isaac was about to die he requested Esau, his firstborn son, to come to him so he could offer his deathbed “special blessing” upon him.
 Previously in Genesis it was only God who blessed humans, now humans can also bless other humans.
 As Esau goes out in the country to hunt for game to feed his father, Rebekah his mother calls to Jacob.
 She instructs Jacob to deceive Isaac by covering himself with hairy skins to make Isaac, with his failing eyesight, believe it was the hairy Esau and receive Isaac’s blessing rather than his brother.
 When Isaac feels the hairy coverings on Jacob, he is convinced it is his firstborn son, Esau, and offers his blessing upon him, that is, Jacob.
 This act of deception by Jacob and his mother is condemned in other places in the Bible (Hosea 12:4; Jer.
 9:3).